SeisComP/seiscomp/doc/base/api-python.rst

       :param publicID: The publicID of the object to find.
       :rtype: Object of type :ref:`FocalMechanism <api-python-datamodel-focalmechanism>`.

       Returns the child object with a certain publicID, None otherwise.

+   .. py:method:: findCatalog(publicID)

+      :param publicID: The publicID of the object to find.
+      :rtype: Object of type :ref:`Catalog <api-python-datamodel-catalog>`.

+      Returns the child object with a certain publicID, None otherwise.